Sticksty6/Primev3/README.md

 The second checking round starts at the position 11, which relates to the number 35, and flips the bit to 1.
 The next number the second round lands on is the position 21, which is the number 65.<br/>
 # ----**Plans (09/26/2024)**----<br/>
-1.
-Allow the user to choose their desired target number, instead of 2002225.<br/>
+1.Allow the user to choose their desired target number, instead of 2002225.<br/>
-2.
-Improve time consumption of program<br/>
+2.Improve time consumption of program<br/>
-3.
-Implement methods described by German Navarro to allow the user to save their ordinal location, restart the checking rounds, and generate primes from their last location to their target number.
+3.Implement methods described by German Navarro to allow the user to save their ordinal location, restart the checking rounds, and generate primes from their last location to their target number.
 This will save memory and allow for larger primes to be discovered.